supervision-systems-development/graph-models/README.md

 ` nil | t(-5,1),t(3,1),t(1,-1),t(2,-1),t(4,1),t(5,1),t(-7,1) | a(-5) ; a(1) ; a(3) ; a(4) ; a(5) ; a(-7) | a(2) ; a(4) | n[1]: nxor -> n[2]: nseq ;; n[1]: nxor -> n[3]: nseq ;; n[2]: nseq -> n[5]: nor ;; n[3]: nseq -> n[4]: nseq ;; n[4]: nseq -> n[5]: nor ;; n[5]: nor -> n[-7]: nseq ;; n[-5]: nseq -> n[1]: nxor | executing  `

 as ` -7 ` has been added to the list of correct actions.

+### Finishing the supervision:

 In order to finish the supervision and perform the analysis of the task execution, the supervision system needs to receive an empty input list, which indicates that there are no more actions being sent to the supervision system.
 This can be done by simply sending this configuration to the supervision system, as this configuration already contains an empty list:

 ![rewrite [1] in GRAPH-RL : nil | t(-5,1),t(3,1),t(1,-1),t(2,-1),t(4,1),t(5,1),t(-7,1) | a(-5) ; a(1) ; a(3) ; a(4) ; a(5) ; a(-7) | a(2) ; a(4) | (((((n[5]:       nor -> n[-7]: nseq ;; n[-5]: nseq -> n[1]: nxor) ;; n[4]: nseq -> n[5]: nor) ;; n[3]: nseq -> n[4]: nseq) ;; n[2]: nseq -> n[5]: nor) ;; n[1]: nxor -> n[     3]: nseq) ;; n[1]: nxor -> n[2]: nseq | executing .                                                                                                       rewrites: 9 in 0ms cpu (0ms real) (~ rewrites/second)                                                                                                         result Config: nil | t(-5,1),t(3,1),t(1,-1),t(2,-1),t(4,1),t(5,1),t(-7,1) | a(-5) ; a(1) ; a(3) ; a(4) ; a(5) ; a(-7) | a(2) ; a(4) | n[1]: nxor -> n[2]:         nseq ;; n[1]: nxor -> n[3]: nseq ;; n[2]: nseq -> n[5]: nor ;; n[3]: nseq -> n[4]: nseq ;; n[4]: nseq -> n[5]: nor ;; n[5]: nor -> n[-7]: nseq ;; n[-5]:      nseq -> n[1]: nxor | correct          ](https://github.com/supervision-systems-development/graph-models/blob/main/figures/Interactive_9.png)